 Regarding the RC model, as shown in Figures D3c and D3d, the estimated CNOPs for the NINO3 index at a 9-month lead time in the supercritical regime exhibit a fairly symmetrical distribution overall.
-However, significant differences emerge depending on whether the variable τ_C is included during training, the RC shows a weaker sensitivity to initial as well as in comparison with the ZC model.
-When τ_C is included, and the RC is initialized before the peak of an event, the optimal NINO3 perturbation is positive (negative) for initial conditions characterized by positive (negative) eastern Pacific SSTA, thereby reinforcing the initial anomaly and leading to larger El Niño (La Niña) events.
+However, significant differences emerge depending on whether the variable $\tau_C$ is included during training, as well as in comparison with the ZC model.
+When $\tau_C$ is included, and the RC is initialized before the peak of an event, the optimal NINO3 perturbation is positive (negative) for initial conditions characterized by positive (negative) eastern Pacific SSTA, thereby reinforcing the initial anomaly and leading to larger El Niño (La Niña) events.
 In contrast, when the RC is initialized after the peak of a positive (negative) event, the optimal NINO3 perturbation reverses sign, resulting in a faster and steeper return to neutral conditions.

 Neutral initial conditions tend to prefer negative NINO3 perturbations, resulting in stronger La Niña and weaker El Niño events relative to the reference trajectories.
-When τ_C is not included during training, positive SSTA initial conditions still favor positive optimal NINO3 perturbationsat longer lead times compared to both the supercritical case and the subcritical case when zonal surface wind speed anomalies are included as , yielding stronger El Niño events when the model is initialized before the peak.
+When $\tau_C$ is not included during training, positive SSTA initial conditions still favor positive optimal NINO3 perturbations, yielding stronger El Niño events when the model is initialized before the peak.
 In contrast, for events characterized by negative initial eastern Pacific SSTA, the optimal NINO3 perturbations are positive, thereby mitigating the development of the initial negative anomaly over time.
-Moreover, neutral initial conditions exhibit a stronger tendency toward positive optimal NINO3 perturbations in the absence of τ_C .
+Moreover, neutral initial conditions exhibit a stronger tendency toward positive optimal NINO3 perturbations in the absence of $\tau_C$ .